OPEN CALL FOR ENTRIES • Select a Category of Entry to continue.

 Located on the rugged coast of Maine, the Camden International Film Festival highlights nonfiction work that shows dedication to craft and unique storytelling approaches.
 We like films that inspire and inform.
 We like films that blur the lines between reality and fiction.
 We like films that tell a darn good story.

 CIFF is recognized as one of the top 20 film festivals in the world for documentary films and filmmakers, one of the coolest doc fests (Moviemaker), one of the 12 best small town film festivals in the US (POV), and the largest and most respected documentary event in New England (Indiewire).
-CIFF is also 1 of 14 qualifying festivals for the Cinema Eye Honors.
+CIFF is an Academy qualifying festival as well as 1 of 14 qualifying festivals for the Cinema Eye Honors.

 ABOUT THE FESTIVAL